Exclusive: Renault, Nissan executives sought other ways to pay Ghosn - documents

 In a Sept.
 26 resolution seen by Reuters, the Renault-Nissan board signed off on a 30 million-euro ($34 million) transfer to the organization, documents show.

 The transfer was approved by 10 alliance executives including Ghosn, Bollore, Sepehri and Saikawa.
 But it was canceled after Ghosn’s Nov.
 19 arrest in Japan, before the cash was moved, two sources said.
-(This story was refiled to delete a repeated sentence)

-Reporting by Laurence Frost and Ritsuko Ando; Additional reporting by Mike Spector in New York, Gilles Guillaume in Paris, Naomi Tajitsu in Tokyo and Tom Bergin in London; Editing by Mike Collett-White
+Reporting by Laurence Frost and Ritsuko Ando; Additional reporting by Mike Spector in New York, Gilles Guillaume in Paris, Naomi Tajitsu and Maki Shiraki in Tokyo, Tom Bergin in London; Editing by Mike Collett-White and Amy Stevens